 Yuval Noah Harari

 Yuval Noah Harari has several writings under his belt.
-However, there are three books that we highly recommend during this era.
+However, there are three books that I highly recommend during this era.

-First, Sapiens: A Brief History of Humankind, is the book to read for a catalogue of humanity through the years.
-How did humans evolve into organized individuals, who have come to build democracies and technologies?
+First, Sapiens: A Brief History of Humankind is the book to read for a catalog of humanity through the years.
+How did humans evolve into organized individuals who have come to build democracies and technologies?
 The answers are all here.
 Yuval uses simple language and short sentences that are easy to understand.
 We have a review of the book here.